 Why this distinction got blurry

 Platform engineering exploded as a discipline because the previous model — every developer learning Kubernetes, Terraform, IAM, and Helm — didn't scale.
-The promised cure was the internal developer platform: a self-service layer that gives developers paved roads ("golden paths") so they can ship without becoming infrastructure experts.
+The promised cure was the internal developer platform: a self-service layer that gives developers paved roads (golden paths) so they can ship without becoming infrastructure experts.

 The first widely adopted open-source IDP tooling was Spotify's Backstage, and Backstage is, by design, a portal.
 Its core primitives are the software catalog, the TechDocs system, software templates (scaffolder), and a plugin framework.
 It is exceptional at surfacing information and kicking off workflows.
 What it does not do — out of the box — is provision a VPC, roll a canary, or patch a CrashLoopBackOff.
 It delegates all of that to plugins that, in turn, call your real systems.